Aisha Malik

 How to Prioritize When Everything Feels Urgent

-Practical prioritization frameworks including ICE scoring, the Eisenhower matrix, and the RICE method to cut through chaos and focus on what actually moves the needle.
+Practical prioritization frameworks — ICE, the Eisenhower matrix, and RICE — to cut through chaos and focus on what actually moves the needle.

 Productivity9 min